 Is it solid science that natural gas is better than coal, producing much less carbon pollution per unit of energy produced?
-You betcha!
+You bet!

 But it’s also solid science that solids behave differently than gases.
 At least there’s no greenhouse gas coming from coal before you burn it.
 Natural gas, on the other hand, is greenhouse gas – and it leaks.

-Fracking is far too often portrayed, both by the media and by environmentalists, as primarily a problem of local environmental degradation.
-Of course, it is that, but it is also much more: in fact, one of the primary impediments to progress on the methane programs discussed at this website – seen as significant to holding climate change in check through the middle of the century in a robust and ever-growing body of research – has thus far been the exceptionally low price of natural gas created by fracking.
+While it is true that at longer time scales the increased use of natural gas through fracking can reduce climate warming, in fact, one of the primary impediments to progress on the various methane programs discussed at this website – seen as significant to holding climate change in check through the middle of the century in a robust and ever-growing body of research – has thus far been the exceptionally low price of natural gas created by fracking.
 Thus, the damage of fracking is not just the methane it releases itself, but other methane that it is making economically difficult to utilize.
-It is also generally slowing the shift to green energy, and thus, all told, fracking is one of the worst developments in the struggle against climate change.
+It is also generally slowing the shift to green energy, and thus, all told, fracking should be curtailed as soon as possible.

 Fracking represents the largest increase in leakage rate per unit energy produced from natural gas, and while considerable controversy exists around how this accounting should be undertaken, the total estimated leakage rates from all factors – production, transport and consumption of gas – erase much, if not all, of the climate advantages of using natural gas over coal, even with the most gas-friendly accounting and industry-backed assumptions of leakage.

-It is particularly in the wider context of the various near-term climate risks presented at this site that the fracking controversy appears, if anything, to have understated the sheer folly of the move to natural gas.
-Since there is no question but that a shift to expressing more of a forcing as methane instead of CO2 replaces a long-term commitment to a future mild warming in favor of a shorter-term but more intense warming in the present, the advisability of such a shift depends upon the current state of the climate.
+It is particularly in the wider context of the various near-term climate risks presented at this site that the fracking controversy appears, if anything, to have understated the sheer folly of the broader move to natural gas as a climate remedy.
+Since there is no question but that a shift to expressing more of a forcing as methane instead of CO2 replaces a long-term commitment to a future mild warming in favor of a shorter-term but more intense warming in the present, the advisability of such a shift depends upon the current state of climate tipping points.
 If there were no near-term tipping points in the system, it might be a very good idea.
-Fundamental to the viewpoint of 1250, however, is that the current state of the climate is far more precarious than it might appear, because of Arctic tipping points.
+Fundamental to the viewpoint of 1250, however, is that the current state of the climate is far more precarious than it might appear, in large part because of Arctic tipping points.
 Shifting to natural gas right now for the sake of the climate is like buying the inverse of a credit card when you have no cash.